-When I follow how much technology evolves around me and what comforts she brought me over the years I realize how old I am.
-When I was born, big clunky TV’s where the hit and you had four TV stations to choose from, PC’s where destined only for nerds, and there didn’t exist yet cell phones.
-I called myself lucky to have a landline phone and if needed I could use a phone booth.
-The cars didn’t have a parking assistant, a steering assistant system, airbags, ABS and so on.
-Then I had a Walkman which could take cassettes.
-That’s the equivalent to an mp3 player these days which runs on bits and bytes.
-At that time VHS cassettes were a real thing to store your movies, as there didn’t exist hard drive disks with 1 terabyte storage space.
+When I follow how much technology has evolved, I realize how old I am.
+When I was born, big clunky TVs were the hit and you had four TV stations to choose from, PCs were just for nerds, and cell phones didn’t exist yet.
+I considered myself lucky to have a landline phone and if needed I could use a phone booth.
+Cars didn’t have parking or steering assistant systems, airbags or ABS.
+I had a Walkman which used cassettes, and mp3 players that run on bits and bytes had not been invented yet.
+At that time VHS cassettes were the norm for storing movies, since there was no such thing as hard drives let alone with 1TB storage space.
 Instead, we had floppy disks with a 512mb storage capacity.

 Maximum Overdrive (1986)

 This is another one written by Stephen King, in which he is also the movie director.
 The movie didn’t have much success and King never directed another film after this.
 When I watched it as a kid, this was scary and funny at the same time.
 It all begins in 1987, when the Earth passes through the tail of a comet.
 Perfectly working inanimate machines suddenly become conscious and homicidal.
 This isn’t just one car like in Christine, but every single machine from a lawnmower, pocket radio, chainsaws to trucks.
 The only goal of the machines is to work together and kill humans.
 The movie concentrates on showing us the events unfolding in North Carolina and later focus on a truck stop where a group of survivors seek refuge.